excellalabs/open-cabinet/README.md

 ---
 ##Sprint 0
 First, the team used an internal Slack channel to **[crowdsource](https://github.com/excellaco/open-cabinet/blob/master/documents/images/crowdsourcing.png)** ideas for the application using [OpenFDA's Label API](https://open.fda.gov/drug/label/).
 Then, the team reviewed the suggestions and discussed the feasibility of delivering a product in the given timeframe.
-Weighing both the design and development perspectives, the team converged on "[my medicine cabinet](https://github.com/excellaco/open-cabinet/blob/master/documents/design/brainstorming.md)" to allow customers to view all of their family's medications in one place and understand the risks and side effects of them.
+Weighing both the design and development perspectives, the team converged on "[my medicine cabinet](https://github.com/excellaco/open-cabinet/blob/master/documents/design/brainstorming.md)" to allow customers to view all of their family's medications in one place and understand the risks and side effects.

 During Sprint 0, the team accomplished four objectives: